-Yuri Filimonov, of Improve the Web, and I were discussing how Google handles spell correction suggestions, how those are triggered, and how they might influence search results.
+Yuri Filimonov, of Improve the Web, and I were discussing how Google handles misspelled queries, how corrections are triggered, and how those might influence search results.

 One of Google’s patent applications describes a process that may answer some of those questions, and Yuri and I thought it might be good to make the discussion public.
-I believe that Yuri may be describing some of the business issues around spell corrections later this week.
+I believe that Yuri may be describing some of the business issues around misspelled queries later this week.

 My earlier post looked at the bigger picture of how the search engine might consider offering query refinements – usually based upon looking at users’ search sessions, and watching the different queries that those searchers use when looking for specific information.
 People may remove some of the words in a query when they only get a few results.
 They may add words if the results may seem too broad.
 That kind of user behavior is recorded in Google’s log files.